MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/questions/symbolicate-ios-crash.md

 ---
-title: "Where can I find the .dSYM file to symbolicate iOS crash logs?" ms.topic: troubleshooting ms.prod: xamarin ms.assetid: CB8607B9-FFDA-4617-8210-8E43EC512588
+title: "Where can I find the .dSYM file to symbolicate iOS crash logs?"
+description: Learn where to find the .dSYM file to symbolicate iOS crash logs, in the same directory hierarchy as your app's project file (.csproj). ms.topic: troubleshooting ms.prod: xamarin ms.assetid: CB8607B9-FFDA-4617-8210-8E43EC512588